An interview with Andrea Tasi, VMD

 - Stress and anxiety may be helped with natural medicines such as flower essences or herbal therapies.
 Talk with your holistic veterinarian or animal care practitioner to select an appropriate remedy.

 Keep in mind, we as cat caregivers provoke house soiling by presuming that what we prefer is what our cats prefer.
 Respect your cat’s ancestral instinct and preferences for urination and defecation.
 If a cat is house soiling make sure there are litter box choices so your cats can show you their likes and dislikes.
 If caught in the act you can interrupt the behavior and then take them to (but not put them in) the box.
 No punishment, no hollering, no after-the-fact nastiness.
 There is no moral value of urine or feces in the cat.
+For more information on Dr. Tasi, check out her website: Just Cats, Naturally.

 Previously published in PetSage blog.